 Fiduciary Duty and Financial Services

-Fiduciary duty is a hot topic in the financial planning and investing world.
-It has come up in the case of investors in fossil fuel companies like Exxon, which stands accused of neglecting its fiduciary duty to protect shareholders from the threats of climate change.
-But it also comes up in the case of the financial planners and brokers many Americans rely on for money advice.
+Fiduciary duty has come up in the case of investors in fossil fuel companies like Exxon, which stands accused of neglecting its fiduciary duty to protect shareholders from the threats of climate change.
+It also comes up in the case of the financial planners and brokers many Americans rely on for financial advice.

-These days, investment advisors are required by the SEC to abide by fiduciary duty standards and put their clients’ financial interests ahead of their own.
+These days, investment advisors are required by the Securities and Exchange Commission (SEC) to abide by fiduciary duty standards and put their clients’ financial interests ahead of their own.
 They make money by charging fees based on the size of the assets they manage.

 Broker-dealers, however, are not bound by fiduciary duty and are only subject to rules requiring them to make “suitable” recommendations.
 Brokers can make money from commissions on mutual funds and other investments they sell to clients.

-That’s why there have been calls to reform the fiduciary standard included in the landmark 1974 retirement law ERISA, the Employee Retirement Income Security Act.
+That’s why there have been calls to reform the fiduciary standard included in the landmark 1974 retirement law, Employee Retirement Income Security Act (ERISA).
 The Department of Labor announced a plan for expanding fiduciary duty to anyone who handles retirement accounts, whether that person is a broker or a financial advisor.
 Lobbyists and industry spokespeople have fought the move and the debate is still playing out.

-Mary Jo White, Chair of the Securities and Exchange Commission (SEC), declared in March 2015 that she was interested in revising fiduciary duty rules to create a uniform standard that applies to broker-dealers and investment advisors.
-So far, no new rules have come from the SEC.
+Mary Jo White, Chair of the SEC, declared in March 2015 that she was interested in revising fiduciary duty rules to create a uniform standard that applies to broker-dealers and investment advisors.

 Related Article: 5 Investment Challenges Even Wealthy Savers Face